 Breaches happen.
-Facebook, Adobe, Marriott, Disney+, Capital One—they’re so common that we often tune them out.
+Facebook, Adobe, Disney+, Zoom, EasyJet—they’re so common that we often tune them out.
 But since no company is immune, no person is either.
-Here, you’ll find specific steps you can take to minimize the hassle following a breach and advice on how to protect yourself in the future.
+In this guide from Dashlane, an all-in-one password manager, you’ll find specific steps you can take to minimize the hassle following a breach and advice on how to protect yourself in the future.

 It’s 2020.
 You left your wEeZeRgurl screen name behind years ago.
 Time to change your passwords too.